 The Union admitted Oregon in 1859, making it the 33rd state.
 One of Oregon’s primary bordering states is Washington to the north.
 Oregon is blessed to share the waters of the Columbia River with Washington.
-According to the 2021 census, Oregon has a population of 4.27 million people.
+According to the 2021 census, Oregon has a population of 4.27 million.

 There are around 139 ghost towns in Oregon.
-The area was an excellent location for lumber, fishing, and agriculture communities.
+The area was excellent for lumber, fishing, and agriculture communities.

 Whitney was founded in 1900 and is part of Baker County.
 Named after C.H.
 Whitney, one of the founding pioneers in Oregon, the town began as a lumber community.
 In addition to this industry, Whitney had the central station of the Sumpter Valley Railway narrow gauge railroad.